jnoda/jnoda.github.io/_jobs/en/gixcel.md

 excerpt: |
     Designed, developed and maintained the support infrastructure for Gixcel Canada Inc. (previously ArteSol Services); a company specialized on the digitization in ultra-high definition and printing of two dimensional works of art.
 Specifically, this infrastructure is formed by:
-    * A corporate website, a virtual store and a portal that targets enthusiasts and professionals of visual arts.
+    - A corporate website, a virtual store and a portal that targets enthusiasts and professionals of visual arts.
 Developed as a personalization of Liferay Portal using Java, Spring, Hibernate, AndroMDA, MySQL y Struts 2; supported by the hosting and storage services provided by Amazon.
-    * A group of systems and internal modules for production support developed using Java, Spring, Hibernate, CXF, AndroMDA, MySQL y Struts 2; running in Apache Tomcat server on Linux.
+    - A group of systems and internal modules for production support developed using Java, Spring, Hibernate, CXF, AndroMDA, MySQL y Struts 2; running in Apache Tomcat server on Linux.
 ---

+## Responsibilities

+Designed, developed and maintained the support infrastructure for Gixcel Canada Inc. (previously ArteSol Services); a company specialized on the digitization in ultra-high definition and printing of two dimensional works of art.
+Specifically, this infrastructure is formed by:

+- A corporate website, a virtual store and a portal that targets enthusiasts and professionals of visual arts.
+Developed as a personalization of Liferay Portal using Java, Spring, Hibernate, AndroMDA, MySQL y Struts 2; supported by the hosting and storage services provided by Amazon.
+- A group of systems and internal modules for production support developed using Java, Spring, Hibernate, CXF, AndroMDA, MySQL y Struts 2; running in Apache Tomcat server on Linux.